kajlund/hapi-demos/README.md

 For cookie auth you can use the [hapi-auth-cookie](https://github.com/hapijs/hapi-auth-cookie) plugin.
 You can find a demo app in `src/auth/cookie/index.js`.
 The cookie scheme can, but is not obligated to, have a validate method.
 That method could be used for disallowing users with valid cookies if need be.
 Hapi's `request.auth` object provides the additional boolean attribute `isAuthenticated`.
 If isAuthenticated the `request.auth.credentials` will typically contain user data.

+## Logging

+Logging with Hapi is traditionally done using [Good](https://github.com/hapijs/good).
+The [good-file](https://github.com/hapijs/good-file) has been discontinued...

+A sample using Good is provided in `src/logging/good/index.js`.

+### ToDos

+* Document Hapi/Good process monitoring vs Logging
+* Provide alternative logger using Winston
+* Build plugin for using Winston logger for process monitoring/logging